What is a Threat Intelligence Platform?

 A top-notch threat intel platform collects data from multiple sources, supports various file types, and standardizes all threat data into a single language.
 With the advancements in technology, threat intelligence solutions can now gather both structured and unstructured threat data in diverse formats such as STIX 1.x/2.0, XML, JSON, MAEC, MISP, CSV, YARA, PDF, Email, OpenIOC, and CybOX.

-3. Internal Threat Data Utilization to Jam Bad Actors
+3. Internal Threat Data Utilization to Jam malicious Actors

 A threat intel platform that can collect and improve data from internal sources such as firewalls, SIEM, antivirus software, EDR/NDR tools, etc. is deemed sufficient.
 The platform should provide your company with context-rich, actionable intelligence that is more relevant to your business.